rxerium/internal-security-detect/README.md

 The output should look like:
 ![alt text](image.png)

-*An in-depth guide can be found on my blog here: [Internal Security Detection](https://blog.rxerium.com/internal-security-detection)*
+*An in-depth guide can be found here: [Internal Security Detection](https://blog.rxerium.com/internal-security-detection)*

 # References